Orange Energy Balls Portrait

 Orange energy balls made with dates, almonds and orange zest.
 Perfect to indulge a sweet tooth.

-Servings: 12 energy balls
+Servings 12 energy balls

 Ingredients

-• 100 grams of almonds
+• 100 grams almonds

-• 100 grams of pitted dates
+• 100 grams dates (pitted)

-• 75 grams of desiccated coconut
+• 75 grams desiccated coconut

-• 1 tablespoon of peanut butter
+• 1 tbsp of peanut butter

-• 1 teaspoon of maple syrup
+• 1 tsp of maple syrup

 Instructions